STIXProject/stixproject.github.io/documentation/concepts/observable-patterns-vs-instances/index.md

 Observable patterns in STIX are specified by default using the CybOX language and may contain any combination of events, actions or objects **with specific pattern conditions defined on object properties using the @condition attribute (and potentially a range of other patterning attributes)**.
 Observable patterns may also be specified using the CybOX facility to define **logical compositions of other observable patterns**.

-In addition to the default use of CybOX, STIX offers an extension mechanism (Test_Mechanism) for alternative representations of observable patterns within STIX Indicators.
+In addition to the default use of CybOX, STIX offers an extension mechanism (`Test_Mechanism`) for alternative ways of defining the detection pattern within STIX Indicators.

 ##Examples